FuseDesk/quill-emoji/README.md

+### Original
+This is forked from [contentco/quill-emoji](https://github.com/contentco/quill-emoji)
+### Fixed issues compared to the original:
+- dropped `node-sass`, moved to `sass`
+- dropped `parchment` using `quill.import`
+- fixed selector scoping issue when switching tab
+- removed duplicate code from the textarea-insert.

 # Quill Emoji Selector
 Module extension for [Quill.js](https://github.com/quilljs/quill) that handles emojis in the toolbar.
 Through this extension, you can add emojis through the toolbar at the top, or by typing the emoji code.

 ![Screenshot](/demo/screenshot.png)

 To add an emoji via emoji code, type ``:`` followed by the first few letters, and an autocomplete menu will appear.
 You can then select or ``tab`` to the preferred emoji.

 #### This module is still in active development